nordic-institute/X-Road/doc/Protocols/pr-mserv_x-road_protocol_for_management_services.md

 1. X-Road SOAP request message.
 The message MUST contain the regular X-Road headers and the two data fields (*server*, *client*).
 The content type of this part MUST be *text/xml*.

-2. Signature of owner member of the Security Server.
+2. Signature of owner member that owns the subsystem to be renamed.
 The MIME part must contain signature of the SOAP request message, created with the private key corresponding to a **signing certificate** of the owner member.
 The content type of this part must be *application/octet-stream*.
 Additionally, the part MUST include header field *signature-algorithm-ID* that identifies the signature algorithm.
 Currently supported signature algorithms are *SHA256withRSA*, *SHA384withRSA*, *SHA512withRSA*, *SHA256withRSAandMGF1*, *SHA384withRSAandMGF1*, and *SHA512withRSAandMGF1*.

 3. Signing certificate of the owner member that was used to create the second MIME part.
 The content type of this part MUST be *application/octet-stream*.